ruuda/blog/posts/2014-08-01-path-tracer.md

 - The cryptic error messages are back:
       error: type `core::iter::Map<'_,&[f32],f32,core::slice::Chunks<'_,f32>>` does not implement any method in scope named `sum`
       error: binary operation `/` cannot be applied to type `core::iter::Map<'_,f32,f32,core::iter::Map<'_,&[f32],f32,core::slice::Chunks<'_,f32>>>`
-- Iterators have no extra layer of indirection like C# has (`IEnumerable.GetEnumerator`).
+?
+Iterators have no extra layer of indirection like C# has (`IEnumerable.GetEnumerator`).
   This means that it is harder to re-use a `map`.
   It is possible to do an intermediate `collect`, but in this case, I think the computation is cheaper than the memory acces (thought I did not measure).
-  When using `collect().iter()`, the iterator now returns references instead of values.
-- Iterators _do_ make it a lot more convenient to implement `TonemapUnit::FindExposure`, even with the flaw mentioned above.
+  When using `collect().iter()`, the iterator now returns references instead of values. x Iterators _do_ make it a lot more convenient to implement `TonemapUnit::FindExposure`, even with the flaw mentioned above.
   More functional, less loops.
 Like LINQ in C#.
+  On the other hand, C++ has std::accumulate.
 - The operator `+=` cannot be overloaded.
 Apparently the compiler does not replace it with a load, +, store.
-That is a shame.
-- All these lifetimes and borrowing really make you consider ownership.
+That is a shame. x All these lifetimes and borrowing really make you consider ownership.
 I think this is a good thing.
   All other languages have it as well, but it is mostly implicit, and you can violate the contract.
 Rust enforces it statically.
   I like that.
-- However, I am having trouble with coupled ownership and mutability now.
+- Emphasize that for conclusion! x However, I am having trouble with coupled ownership and mutability now.
   I want to share an immutable object between tasks ... how do I do it?
   Edit: after a journey through several designs, I now have a better solution.
   This kind of thing really forces you to think about what should go where,